sergioq12/fastapi-docker-test/README.md

 Look at this link for continuing trying: https://github.com/google-github-actions/auth?tab=readme-ov-file#indirect-wif

+This has been done with research from multiple, at least 20 different sites.

 # Testing FastAPI Deployment with GitHub Actions
 The goal of this repository is to plan, design, and test the deployment of a FastAPI application into Google Cloud.